daniels75/SpringFrameworkSamples/todo/README.md

 # Todo application
- Final goal is craete a Spring Backend server + Angular in the frontend
+Final goal is creating a Spring Backend server + Angular in the frontend

 1. [v] Create an application